glfw/glfw/README.md

            when a debug context had not been requested
  - Bugfix: The particles example was not linked against the threading library
  - Bugfix: The cursor was not positioned over newly created full screen windows
+ - Bugfix: The queried cursor position was not always up-to-date
  - [Cocoa] Added `_GLFW_USE_RETINA` to control whether windows will use the full resolution on Retina displays
  - [Cocoa] Made content view subclass of `NSOpenGLView`